elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Currently, `RuleToImport` optionally accepts the `immutable` param, but rejects validation if its value is set to anything else than `false` - since we don't currently support importing prebuilt rules.

-We will be changing the mechanism for importing rules so that, besides the `rule_id`, the `version` of the rule is also a required parameter.
-These two parameters will be used to determine if the rule is prebuilt or not, and dynamically calculate `rule_source` during import.
+We will be changing the mechanism for importing rules so that onlt the `rule_id` is required parameter.
+This parameters will be used to determine if the rule is prebuilt or not, and dynamically calculate `rule_source` during import.

+The rule import endpoint should:

+- for custom rules being imported, if `version` is not specified, set it to `1`.
+- for prebuilt rules being imported, if `version` is not specified, throw an error.

 See the detailed explanation for this mechanism in the [Exporting and importing rules](#exporting-and-importing-rules) sections.